-In my Ph.D.
-I extended the theory of bigraphs to bigraphs with sharing [5, 11]: a mathematical model for representing the spatial configuration of physical or virtual objects, which may include overlapping spatial regions, and their interaction capabilities.
+My main contribution to date is bigraphs with sharing [26, 32], a mathematical model for representing the spatial configuration of physical or virtual objects, including overlapping spatial regions, and their interaction capabilities.
 I applied this to aspects of the hidden node problem in the 802.11 wireless communication protocol with RTS/CTS exchange and I developed and implemented a run-time verification system for the management of domestic wireless networks .
 The latter involved working closely with engineers (as part of the EPSRC Homework project) to develop a production system implemented on a router, as well as the reasoning environment for bigraphs BigraphER .

 My research hypotheses are validated by routinely working side-by-side with other research groups and industry stakeholders to deploy, use and test my mathematical techniques in-the-wild.
-Below is a list of my current projects.
+Below is a list of current application areas.

-I recently developed a general bigraphical model capable of representing physical and virtual space, human users, mobile and wearable sensors and devices, their interactions (human/human, human/machine and machine/machine) and GPS signal (including ghosting and drifting); how to solve the problems of recognition of virtual regions (and behaviours on the region borders) starting from the detected physical position of the users; how to fit the model with user trials.
+I recently developed a general bigraph model capable of representing physical and virtual space, human users, mobile and wearable sensors and devices, their interactions (human/human, human/machine and machine/machine) and GPS signal (including ghosting and drifting); how to solve the problems of recognition of virtual regions (and behaviours on the region borders) starting from the detected physical position of the users; how to fit the model with user trials.
 Refer to for more details.
-I am further focussing on this research area as part of the activities related to the SICSA Research Challenge on Next Generation Mixed-Reality Systems of which I am the leader.
+I am further focussing on this research area as part of the SOCIAL CDT with the PhD project Optimising Interactions with Virtual Environments.